 If you are a compliance officer for legal practice (COLP) or compliance officer for finance and administration (COFA) of a licensed body, you have additional duties.
-These are set out in rule 8.5 of the SRA Authorisation Rules for Legal Services Bodies and Licensable Bodies 2011.
+These are set out in rule 8.5 of the SRA Authorisation Rules 2011.

 Self-reporting or reporting another professional

-To self-report or report another lawyer or firm regulated by us you may do this by
+To self-report or report another lawyer or firm regulated by us,

-If you wish to report on a confidential basis you can do so by contacting our Fraud and Confidential Intelligence Bureau
+If you wish to report on a confidential basis, contact our Red Alert line.

 Our service standards